Quality tattoo work starts with a quality machine.

 Well, major props to him because it has laid the groundwork for subsequent innovations.

-Modern Types of Tattoo Machines and How They Work
+Types of Tattoo Machines According to The Operation of Its Components and How They Work

 A. Rotary Tattoo Machine